abhuraya/README_generator/README.md

 # README_generator

 ## Desctription
-- This file will create a professional README file using input from users
+- This will create a professional README file using input from users

 ## Table of Contents
 - Installation